Nintendo's phone case patent turns your handset into a Game Boy

 When clasped over a smartphone, the buttons will interact with the device's touchscreen, leading us to wildly speculate that Nintendo is planning to release an official Game Boy app that will house the handheld's classic catalogue of titles.

-At present, there's no word on a release date for the Game Boy case, and it's also unclear which devices it will be compatible with — the patent shows fitted corners on the inside the case to hold devices in tight, suggesting that this won't be a one-size-fits-all kind of deal.
+At present, there's no word on a release date for the Game Boy case, and it's also unclear which devices it will be compatible with – the patent shows fitted corners on the inside of the case to hold devices tight, suggesting this won't be a one-size-fits-all affair.
 We'll keep you updated as more information is revealed.